QUICTester/QUICTester/README.md

 ### Learner (quicLearner/)
 #### learner.py
 - Built from LearnLib (https://github.com/LearnLib/learnlib) and AALpy libraries (https://github.com/DES-Lab/AALpy).
-- Generate abstract input.
+- Generates abstract inputs.
-- Receive abstract output.
+- Receives abstract output.
-- Learn and build the model of QUIC server.
+- Responsible for learning and building the models for the tested QUIC server.
 - Requirements:
-- To use LearnLib, you need to setup the Java Gateway Server (included in setup.sh) which required Maven to build the package:<br/>
+- To use LearnLib, you need to setup the Java Gateway Server (included in setup.sh) which requires Maven to build the package:<br/>
   ```sudo apt install maven```<br/>
   ```git submodule update --init```<br/>
   ```git apply quicLearner/learnlib-py4j-example.patch```<br/>